-- The trees for the local volatility model are called implied trees.a - Their construction requires option prices at all strike prices and maturities. - That is, an implied volatility surface. - The local volatility model does not require that the implied tree combine. - An exponential-sized implied tree exists.b
+- The trees for the local volatility model are called implied trees.^a - Their construction requires option prices at all strike prices and maturities. - That is, an implied volatility surface. - The local volatility model does not require that the implied tree combine. - Exponential-sized implied trees exist.^b

-&lt;sup>aDerman & Kani (1994); Dupire (1994); Rubinstein (1994).
+^aDerman & Kani (1994); Dupire (1994); Rubinstein (1994).

-&lt;sup>bCharalambousa, Christofidesb, & Martzoukosa (2007).
+^bCharalambousa, Christofidesb, & Martzoukosa (2007); Gong & Xu (2019).